Detroit September 29, 2020

 8. Detroit River International Wildlife Refuge (Grosse Ile Township)

 Jointly managed by both the U.S. and Canada, this amazing spot is North America’s only international wildlife refuge.
 If that alone isn’t enough to make you want to stop by, the area’s beauty is equally amazing, featuring some 6,000 acres of wetlands, forests, and waterfront.
-While access to the refuge is currently limited, you’ll want to add this spot to your bucket list.
+If you love spending time outside, you’ll want to add this spot to your bucket list.

 9. Dequindre Cut (Detroit)